liballeg/allegro5/python/readme.txt

 Enable WANT_PYTHON_WRAPPER in cmake and you should end up with a single file called allegro.py in the python folder of your build directory.
+You also need to build the shared version so you end up with either:

+Windows: liballegro*.dll
+OSX: liballegro*.dylib
+Unix: liballegro*.so

+For simplicity we will simply call those files "DLL files".

 ## Using it

-Distribute the allegro.py along with your project.
-If you want you can modify it to directly point to your allegro.dll so you can be sure the file is found.
+Distribute the allegro.py as well as the required DLL files along with your project.
+If you want you can modify it to directly point to the DLL files so you can be sure they are found.
 By default, it will try several system specific locations.

 E.g. in linux it will find .so files as long as they are in LD_LIBRARY_PATH or in ldconfig paths.
+For distribution build of your game, this usually means that the .so files are found within your distributions /usr/lib directory.
+For a standalone distribution, you may provide a shell script which modifies LD_LIBRARY_PATH to point to your game's library folder then runs the python executable.

+To run the included Python example something like this will work under Linux, starting within the Allegro source distribution folder:

+    mkdir build
+    cd build
+    cmake -D WANT_PYTHON_WRAPPER=1 ..
+    make
+    export PYTHONPATH=python/
+    export LD_LIBRARY_PATH=lib/
+    python ../python/ex_draw_bitmap.py

+We use PYTHONPATH to specify the location of the allegro.py module and LD_LIBRARY_PATH to specify the location of the .so files.

+For OSX, this should work:

+    mkdir build
+    cd build
+    cmake -D WANT_PYTHON_WRAPPER=1 ..
+    make
+    export PYTHONPATH=python/
+    export DYLD_LIBRARY_PATH=lib/
+    python ../python/ex_draw_bitmap.py

 ## Limitations

 Right now this is only a proof-of concept implementation, some important things still have to be fixed:

-### Running main in a different thread under OSX

-The problem in OSX is that al_init() should not be called from the main thread.
-For now you'll have to look into src/osx/main.m and see how you can do the same from Python.
-This should be fixed soon though.

 ### Variable arguments not parsed properly yet